CoinSwap-Space/matapro-c3-plugin/README.md

 | **Get User NFTs**                   | Retrieve the NFTs owned by the user.                                                                      |
 | **Get NFT API URL**                 | Retrieve the URL for accessing the NFT API.                                                               |
 | **Get Transaction Status**          | Retrieves the current transaction status from the internal status variable.                               |

+## Usage

+Here's a simple example of how to use the Metapro plugin to request a user's account:

+1. Add the Metapro object to your layout.
+2. In your event sheet, add a new event.
+3. For the event's condition, you might use a button click or a system start.
+4. Add an action to this event: Metapro -> Request Account.
+5. Add another event with the condition: Metapro -> On Account Received.
+6. In this event, you can add actions to use the received account, such as displaying it or using it for further authentication.

+## Troubleshooting

+- If you encounter issues with API calls, ensure that all required properties are correctly set in the Metapro object.
+- Check the browser console for any error messages related to Metapro.
+- Use the "Get Last Error" expression to retrieve detailed error information when an operation fails.

+## Contributing

+We welcome contributions to improve the Metapro plugin!
+If you'd like to contribute:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with clear, descriptive messages
+4. Push your changes to your fork
+5. Submit a pull request with a description of your changes

+Please ensure your code adheres to the existing style and includes appropriate tests.

 ## Author